 The District is committed to providing a safe environment for employees.
 An accredited management planner has developed an asbestos management plan for each piece of District property.
-A copy of the District's management plan is kept in the Risk Management Department and is available for inspection during normal business hours.
+A copy of the District's management plan is kept with the Environmental Safety Specialist and is available for inspection during normal business hours.
 A copy of this management plan is also available at each school's administrative office for inspection during normal business hours.
 The content of this management plan meets the requirements of the Asbestos Hazard Emergency Response Act (AHERA), which is enforced by the Texas Department of Health.